microsoft/pxt-arcade/docs/courses/csintro3/intro/user-input.md

 1. Explain how accepting user input can make your games more interesting and interactive.
 2. What does storing the value in a variable do that using it directly in a ``||game:game.splash||`` not allow?

+### ~hint

+Before moving on to the next lesson, it is recommended that you check out the [selected problems](/courses/csintro3/intro/user-input-problems) for this section to review the material and practice the concepts introduced in this section.

+### ~